 Dr. Holladay earned his Ph.D. from Clemson University in Parks, Recreation & Tourism Management with an emphasis in Travel & Tourism; a M.S. from Eastern Kentucky University in Biological Sciences with an emphasis in Applied Ecology; and a B.S. from Clemson University in Aquaculture, Fisheries & Wildlife Biology with an emphasis in Wildlife Biology.
-He teaches in the area of tourism management and has conducted tourism and ecological based research in Eastern Europe, Central America, the Caribbean and across the United States.
+He teaches in the area of tourism management and has conducted tourism and ecological-based research in Eastern Europe, Central America, South America, Asia, the Caribbean, and across the United States.

-Research Interests - Sustainable tourism; Community development; Resilience of social-ecological systems; Network analysis; Recreation ecology
+Research Interests - Sustainable tourism; Ecotourism; Community development; Resilience of social-ecological systems; Theology; Food Systems

 Dr. Win Koo earned his doctoral degree from the University of Arkansas in Recreation and Sport Management with an emphasis in Sport Marketing and Statistics.
 Dr. Koo received a M.S. in Physical Education with an emphasis in Sport Management and a B.S. in Sports & Leisure Studies from Yonsei University in Seoul, Korea.
 He teaches sport marketing, sport finance, research methods, and statistics while his research interests include the various aspects of marketing and consumer behavior in intercollegiate athletics and other sports settings.